af/votesplit2011/README.md

 Very much a work in progress.

 TODO
-* the `-p` in the topojson command will preserve *all* properties in the output, but we will want to slim those down eventually.
-* join the topojson properties with a csv of election results
 * try alternate projections to see geojson filesize difference.
 (The .prj file contains projection details)
+* check riding results.
+One of the CPC ridings is going NDP in the results right now

 ## Generating Election results CSV